American Makers A - D

 · not clear if they manufactured or contracted furniture production

-Shop Mark: rare paper label with “C.C.
-Brooks” (President) along the bottom
+Shop Mark: paper label with “C.C.
+Brooks” (President) along the bottom; logo appears to be from a known boat catalog; authenticity unknown and furniture relationship unknown

 1916; similar to earlier covers (ca. 1912) and contents; re-use of catalog content from year to year was done by various companies as a way to keep costs down